danielfrg/web-template-go-react/README.md

 ### How to run for development

-1. Terminal 1 for Go server: `make devserve`
+1. Terminal 1 for npm build: `make npm-devserve`
-2. Terminal 2 for npm build: `make npm-devserve`
+1. Terminal 2 for Go server: `make devserve`

 Changing Go code will be re-built by `fresh` and changing JS/TS will be re-built by npm/webpack automatically.